andreidimaano/Bobaful/README.md

 # Bobaful
-Bobaful is a local boba delivery busines.
+Bobaful is a local boba delivery business.
 This is the repository for the ordering website.